-- (a) For each exhibit filed by the utility as confidential under rules 4600 through 4609, the utility shall provide, at a minimum, a version of the exhibit with publicly available information. - (b) A utility shall monitor the net under- or over-recovery balance in Account No. 191 on a monthly basis.
-On a quarterly basis, or as otherwise established individually for a utility, a utility shall file, within 30 days of the end of the quarter, a report to the Commission stating the Account No. 191 balance calculation for each rate area.
-The reports shall include the Account No. 191 balance information specified in GCA Exhibit 3 and shall be filed under one common docket number, established by the Commission to receive Account No. 191 balance filings from all utilities.
+- (a) For each attachment-exhibit filed by the utility as confidential under rules 4600 through 4609, the utility shall provide, at a minimum, a version of the attachmentexhibit with publicly available information. - (b) A utility shall monitor the net under- or over-recovery balance in USOA.
+Account No. 191 on a monthly basis.
+On a quarterly basis, or as otherwise established individually for a utility, a utility shall file, within 30 days of the end of the quarter, a report to the Commission stating the USOA.
+Account No. 191 balance calculation for each rate area.
+The reports shall include the USOA.
+Account No. 191 balance information specified in GCA attachmentExhibit 3 and shall be filed under-in one common docket-proceedingnumber, established by the Commission to receive USOA.
+Account No. 191 balance filings from all utilities.
 If the utility identifies a significant net under- or over- recovery balance during the gas purchase year, the utility shall initiate appropriate action to mitigate the significant under- or over- recovery balance.